input-output-hk/quickcheck-dynamic/2022-09-28-introduce-q-d.md

 # Model-Based Testing with QuickCheck

 [quickcheck-dynamic](https://github.com/input-output-hk/quickcheck-dynamic) is a library jointly developed by Quviq and IOG, whose purpose is to leverage [QuickCheck](https://hackage.haskell.org/package/QuickCheck) to test stateful programs against a _Model_.
 In other words, it's a [_Model-Based Testing_](https://en.wikipedia.org/wiki/Model-based_testing) tool.
-This article describes the approach, the library, and how it's being applied within IOG to improve the reach of our testing efforts.
+This article wants to be a gentle introduction to the use of quickcheck-dynamic for Model-Based Testing.
+It describes the overall approach, how the library works, and how it's being applied within IOG to improve the reach of our testing efforts.

 ## Background